The Court

 Timed Game

-A game played until pre-determined time limit expires or all opponents are eliminated on one side.
+A game played until the pre-determined time limit expires.
 If time expires, all remaining players are counted.
 The team with most players remaining wins the game.

 Beginning Play